Lavender Graduation

 Description:

-This award will be given to an exceptional student graduating in the Fall or Winter semester of 2025 (undergraduate or graduate) who self-identifies as a member of the LGBTQIA+ community.
+This award will be given to an exceptional student graduating in the Fall or Winter semester of 2025 (undergraduate or graduate).
 We seek to recognize a student who has excelled in leadership and academically during their time at Grand Valley.
 We accept both external and self-nominations.

 Candidate Criteria: